codeborne/translate-tool/README.md

 ## Demo

 Here's a [demo project](https://translate.codeborne.com/?shared=eyJ0aXRsZSI6IkRlbW8iLCJ1cmwiOiJodHRwczovL3Jhdy5naXRodWJ1c2VyY29udGVudC5jb20vVXB0YWtlci9pMThuLXB1YmxpYy9tYWluL2kxOG4vIiwiaW5kZW50IjoyfQ==).
-Signing in with any Gmail account is required, so you may have to paste the link again after logging in.
+Signing in with any Gmail account is required.

 The project is saved to your local storage, so you no longer require the shareable link to access it.